-With implementation of the Action Alternative, the channels, meeting areas, and Anchorage F will be permanently deepened, and generally maintained to those depths.
-Required depths do not necessarily indicate the maximum, potential dredging depths which may also include Advanced Maintenance Dredging (1 foot), Paid Allowable Overdepth Dredging (2 feet), and Non-Pay Allowable Overdepth dredging (2 feet) for the project (See Table 6-2).
 All of the sanitary sewer outfalls in the City of Norfolk are within the project area, but are outside the limit of disturbance for the increased width and depth of the channel (Plate 6, Appendix A).
 The Norfolk Harbor Project will have no effect on these sewer utility crossings.
 In addition, the MAREA and BRUSA fiber optic cable lines will not be impacted by channel deepening because they are located a minimum of .7 miles from the AOC.

-Based on available information, it appears the 55 Foot Channel in the Norfolk Harbor Entrance Reach may have a temporary, adverse impact on the Navy's Lamberts Point Deperming Station with its sensors at -57 feet.
-With the Advanced Maintenance Dredging (1 foot), Paid Allowable Overdepth Dredging (2 feet), and Non-Pay Allowable Overdepth dredging (2 feet), there could be temporary impacts to the Deperming Station because the project could impact up to -60 feet.
-If the USN determines the will be at risk to the Deperming Station either from dredging operations, future deeply laden ships or anchor drag, under conditions of their Corps permit, the USN would be required to relocate the sensors to deeper depths to accommodate the channel, at USN expense.
-There will be no requirements or cost included in the plan for relocating the Deperming Station.
-During detailed surveys and channel design studies to be performed during the Preconstruction Engineering and Design phase, additional coordination among the project team and USN representatives will be conducted to validate project dredging requirements with respect to the Navy's Deperming Station
+Based on available information, it appears the 55 Foot Channel in the Norfolk Harbor Entrance Reach may have the potential for temporary, adverse impacts to the DeGaussing Range with its sensors at -57 feet.
+With a project channel depth of -55 feet, Paid Allowable Overdepth Dredging (-1 foot) and Non-Pay Allowable Overdepth dredging (-1 foot), there could be temporary impacts to the DeGaussing Range if the total project depth reaches -57 feet.
+Any potential impacts to the Degaussing Range would be avoided or fully mitigated.
+If the USN determines the will be at risk to the Range from dredging operations, future deeply laden ships or anchor drag, under conditions of their Corps permit, the USN would be required to relocate the sensors to deeper depths to accommodate the channel, at USN expense.
+There will be no requirements or cost included in the USACE's plan for relocating the DeGaussing Range sensors.
+During detailed surveys and channel design studies to be performed during the Preconstruction Engineering and Design phase, additional coordination among the project team and USN representatives will be conducted to validate project dredging requirements with respect to the Navy's needs.

-The Action alternative is anticipated to cause temporary, adverse impacts to the Lamberts Bend Deperming Station, but additional detailed channel studies will be conducted in PED to verify this course of action.
-Any anticipated impacts would be fully mitigated by relocation of the range by the Navy, if deemed necessary.
+The Action Alternative is anticipated to cause temporary, adverse impacts to the DeGaussing Range if relocation is necessary, but additional detailed channel studies and coordination will be conducted in PED to verify this course of action.
+Any potential impacts would be avoided or fully mitigated by relocation of the range by the Navy.